ChoonTeck17/test-AllsomePlanetSdnBhd/README.md

 ## This program processes data from a CSV file.
 It calculates the total revenue from all orders and identifies which product (SKU) sold the most units.
 The results are returned in JSON format.

-To run this program, use:
+To run this program, run this in the terminal
 ```bash
 php test.php
 ```